Balkrishnachoure/MySql_Questions/README.md

 7. Using GROUP_CONCAT or STRING_AGG:  Concatenate the names of all employees in each department, separated by a comma.

- Section 2 :  Group By and  Having Clause :  Having clause cant be used without group by  but group by cna be used without having :
+ Section 2 :  Group By and  Having Clause :  Having clause cant be used without group by  but group by can be used without having :
  1.